bruits/maudit/website/content/docs/javascript.md

 Maudit supports adding JavaScript and TypeScript files to your site.

 To import a script, add it anywhere in your project's directory, and use the [`ctx.assets.add_script()`](https://docs.rs/maudit/latest/maudit/assets/struct.RouteAssets.html#method.add_script) method to add it to a page's assets.

-Paths are relative to the project's current working directory, not the file where the method is called.
+This function will return an error if the image file does not exist, or cannot be read for any reason.
+If you'd rather not deal with errors, you can use the `add_script_unchecked()` method, which will instead panic on failure.

 ```rs
 use maudit::route::prelude::*;